 Websites: People who are Deaf cannot hear sound clips.
 Some people cannot use a mouse or keyboard.
 Color-blind users will misinterpret color cues.
 Blind users will never see visual cues or photos.
 Users often deal with limited connection speed.
 For a comprehensive view and step toward “able bodied” understanding of the topic, this article explains how people with mobility disabilities use the internet and other technologies.
 Basic standards for accessibility can be found at the Web Accessibility Initiative of the World Wide Web Consortium (W3C).
 This site is frequently updated, and readers can subscribe to an RSS feed to be notified of updates.
 We also believe that all church websites should have an easy-to-find accessibility statement.
 This should include descriptions of accommodation for parking, entry, passageways, restrooms, sound system, and developmental disabilities.

 Photographs and illustrations (including text printed as images) on websites and social media need an “alt-text.”
 Many apps provide automatic texts, but they are often not very useful.
 See Inclusive Publishing for guidelines.
-Instructions for Facebook can be found here , and Twitter can be found here.
+Here are instructions for Facebook, Twitter, and LinkedIn.

 Captioning and ASL: the United Methodist Committee on Deaf and Hard-of-Hearing Ministries offers a number of captioning resources on their Assistive Technology page.
 These deal with videos, television, and an article about live captioning at conferences from The Voice.

 Listening Systems: the United Methodist Committee on Deaf and Hard-of-Hearing Ministries offers a downloadable book, Breaking the Sound Barrier in Your Church: Ministry and Mission With People who are Hard of Hearing or Late-Deafened (2011 edition, Adobe PDF-A), along with articles about installations in various churches and related technologies, on the Congregational Resources page at their web site.